Electromagnetic Aircraft Launch System: Delivery and deployment

 On 28 July 2017, Lt.
 Cmdr.
 Jamie "Coach" Struck of Air Test and Evaluation Squadron 23 (VX-23) performed the first EMALS catapult launch from USS Gerald R. Ford (CVN-78) in an F/A-18F Super Hornet.

 By April 2021, 8,000 launch/recovery cycles had been performed with the EMALS and the AAG arrestor system aboard USS Gerald R. Ford.
 The USN also stated that the great majority of these cycles had occurred in the prior 18 months and that 351 pilots had completed training on the EMALS/AAG.

-In 2022, the USS Gerald R. Ford (CVN-78) was officially certified for flight deck operations using the EMALS.
+In 2022, USS Gerald R. Ford (CVN-78) was officially certified for flight deck operations using the EMALS.

 Advantages

 Compared to steam catapults, EMALS weighs less, occupies less space, requires less maintenance and manpower, can in theory be more reliable, recharges quicker, and uses less energy.
 Steam catapults, which use about 1350 lb of steam per launch, have extensive mechanical, pneumatic, and hydraulic subsystems.
 EMALS uses no steam, which makes it suitable for the US Navy's planned all-electric ships.

 Compared to steam catapults, EMALS can control the launch performance with greater precision, allowing it to launch more kinds of aircraft, from heavy fighter jets to light unmanned aircraft.
 With up to 121 megajoules available, each one of the four disk alternators in the EMALS system can deliver 29% more energy than a steam catapult's approximately 95 MJ.
 The EMALS, with their planned 90% power conversion efficiency, will also be more efficient than steam catapults, which achieve only a 5% efficiency.